Who We Are

-*COVID-19 has upended everyone lives.
+*COVID-19 has upended everyone's lives.
 We are continuing to monitor developments of COVID-19’s impact on our court systems.
-The Cares Act has several permanent and temporary provisions that affect your mortgage rights, as well as bankruptcy rights, even if you are already in a bankruptcy.
+The Cares Act has several permanent and temporary provisions that affect your mortgage rights, as well as bankruptcy rights, even if you are already in bankruptcy.
 Let us be your financial guide through these troubling times.

 Adapting to Virtual Meetings and Hearings